 An event is also being co-hosted by the Government of India and the United Nations Office for Disaster Risk Reduction (UNDRR) on 25 September 2019 on the sidelines of SDG Summit 2019 to further deliberate on the significance of investing in resilient infrastructure to achieve climate and development goals.
 This side event will also provide an opportunity to the Government of India and UNDRR to provide an overview and objectives of CDRI, and establish key milestones for its work over the coming years.
 The event is expected to witness address by eminent world leaders and dignitaries, including Hon’ble Prime Minister of Fiji, Shri Frank Bainimarama; Hon’ble Minister for Environment, Forest and Climate Change, Shri Prakash Javadekar; Mami Mizutori, Special Representative of the UN Secretary General for Disaster Risk Reduction; and, Rt Hon Alok Sharma, Secretary of State for International Development, United Kingdom.

-For more information, visit the CDRI website (cdri.world)and follow CDRI on Twitter (@CDRI_world)
+For more information, visit the CDRI website (cdri.world) follow CDRI on Twitter (@CDRI_world) and LinkedIn(@coalition-for-disaster-resilient-infrastructure).

 Media requests may be directed to email@example.com